garrickp/garrickp.github.io/_posts/2017-12-08-winter_driving.md

 ### Roads are Only Icy if the Temperature is Below 0 C ###

-Perhaps ironically, ice the most slippery on a sunny day following a freeze.
+Perhaps ironically, ice is the most slippery on a sunny day following a freeze.
 The air temperature gets above freezing, and melts the very top of a patch of ice, leaving behind a thin layer of water.
 Any friction the ice would have naturally provided, or that the siping on tires could have given on that ice is almost completely negated by the thin layer of water.

 You can try this yourself: Grab an ice cube fresh out of the freezer, and compare your ability to hold on to it to one that's been out in the air for a